cms-analysis/flashggFinalFit/Background/README.md

 # Background Modelling

 This is where the background model is determined.
-This is the only package yet to be updated for the new Final Fits i.e. converted to python.
+This is the only package yet to be pythonised for the new Final Fits.
 We have introduced a new mode for running the fTest `fTestParallel` which creates a separate job per analysis category.
 These jobs can then be submitted in parallel, greatly speeding up the process!

 The S+B plotting functionalities in this package have for now been depleted.
 You can produce the traditional blinded signal + bkg model plots using the `../Plots/makeSplusBModelPlot.py` script (see the `Plots` package for mode details).
 The `fTestParallel` will by default still produce the standard multipdf style plots.